Jack000/fontjoy/readme.md

 ![neural net input](http://fontjoy.com/github/input.png)

 I treated each variant as a separate font, so the weights can be included in the font vector.
+There are

 what can you use these vectors for?
 Well the simplest case is a visual similarity search: